pnp/PnP-Transformation/InfoPath/Samples/KnockOut.SinglePageApp/readme.md

 self.CountryID = ko.observable();
 ```

-There are multiple methods in the model, below code is only showing the `update` method:
+There are multiple methods in the view-model, below code is only showing the `update` method:

 ```JavaScript
 // Update an existing item